 - A large bottle of white vinegar for neutralizing the lye mixture if it spills on anything.

 At this point, you can also decide on any add-ins for your soap to customize the color, scent or texture.
 In the past, I’ve used:

 - Essential oils

 - Dried herbs (for texture or color)- my favorites are dried lavender flowers, chamomile flowers or calendula, though any dried her could be added.

 - Colors– natural color options I’ve tried are spices and plant materials like spirulina, turmeric, cocoa, ground coffee (my favorite), hibiscus, beet root and others.

-- Texture add ins– like dry freshly ground coffee, healing clays, salts, oatmeal or any other ingredient.
+- Texture add ins– like dry freshly ground coffee, healing clays for silky clay soap, sea salt soap, oatmeal or any other ingredient.

 Ever made soap?
 What is your favorite variation?